...

 Therefore, the phytotherapy of eczema and dermatitis demands:

-• Local applications as lotions, compresses, and poultices.
+- Local applications such as lotions, compresses, and poultices.

 Psoriasis

-This is an ailment of unknown causes, in which the cells of certain epidermis areas reproduce at a higher rate than usual.
+This is an ailment of unknown causes in which the cells of certain epidermis areas reproduce faster than usual.
 This gives birth to the formation of thick scales, with skin reddening.
 Up to now, no treatment has been able to heal psoriasis completely.
 These plants benefit the entire skin and thus can positively influence the course of this ailment.

 Skin Beauty